shmulya/quickopenvpn/README.md

 ## Run

   **install.py** returns openvpn server config (server.conf) and installing CA server with web interface.
-You can start openvpn with
+You can start openvpn with by
 ```
 sudo openvpn --config path_to_server.conf
 ```
-  If you used autoconfig during install OpenVPN server will be started automaticaly.
   Installation script creates start and stop shell scripts for CA Web Interface, and config file *config* in work directory.
 You can run backend with ./start and stop it by ./stop.
 Web interface available at